yangchenyun/yangchenyun.github.com/about.md

 ---
 ##About me

-  I am a web designer and developer in Shanghai.
+  I am a web designer and developer from Shanghai.
 At Oct 26th 2010, I resolved to start my career as a web designer and developer after my strong desire for creation.

   After one year, I learned to deliver websites with a focus on minimal design and clear information structure.